rwblickhan/astro-rwblickhan.org/src/content/newsletters/monthly-changelog-aug-2022.md

 ## General Site Updates

 - I cleaned up the site taxonomy a bit.
-It's now (mostly) cleanly separated between [fiction](https://rwblickhan.org/fiction/), [non-fiction](https://rwblickhan.org/nonfiction/), [book/film logs](https://rwblickhan.org/logs/), and the [gallery](https://rwblickhan.org/gallery/).
+It's now (mostly) cleanly separated between [fiction](/fiction/), [newsletters](/newsletters/), [book/film logs](/logs/), and the [gallery](/gallery/).
 - While I was at it, I also cleaned up the section pages.
 Each page now gets a cute little card!
 - I also added RSS (well, JSON Feed), so you can subscribe via your favorite RSS reader, like [NetNewsWire](https://netnewswire.com).

 ## Articles

-- While walking to work one day, I started thinking about some tips for reading a lot, which turned into an article: ["How to Read a Lot"](https://rwblickhan.org/nonfiction/reading-lots/), reprinted below.
+- While walking to work one day, I started thinking about some tips for reading a lot, which turned into an article: ["How to Read a Lot"](/newsletters/reading-lots/), reprinted below.
-- I put up a new section for [how I use git](https://rwblickhan.org/nonfiction/dotfiles/#git) in my dotfiles page.
+- I put up a new section for [how I use git](/newsletters/2023-command-line-tools#git) in my dotfiles page.
-- I put up a recipe for [chili-lime seared salmon](https://rwblickhan.org/recipes/chililimesalmon/) that I've been making a lot recently.
+- I put up a recipe for chili-lime seared salmon that I've been making a lot recently.
-- Finally, a friend asked me what blogs and newsletters I follow, so I wrote up [some of my favorite reading recommendations](https://rwblickhan.org/nonfiction/reading-recs/).
+- Finally, a friend asked me what blogs and newsletters I follow, so I wrote up some of my favorite reading recommendations.

 ## Other Stuff